LexiPugh/practice-problems/README.md

 <br>

 1. Day 32 - January 1st 2024: [Profit Margin from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day32.md)
-    - Languages Used: SQL and Python
+    - Languages Used: SQL
     - Question Difficulty: Easy
-    - Concepts Covered: Performing calculations with existing fields to engineer new features, rounding numbers to a uniform number of decimals, and ordering output by multiple criteria
+    - Concepts Covered: Performed a calculation with existing fields to engineer a new feature, the profit margin for each product.
+Used the ROUND() keyword to format the numbers to a uniform number of decimals, and used the ORDER BY keyword to order by profit descending and product name ascending
 2. Day 33 - January 2nd 2024: [On The Way Out from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day33.md)
     - Languages Used: SQL and Python
     - Question Difficulty: Easy